 The Office of Future Related Issues (OFRI) for the State of Vorarlberg, Austria, headed by Dr. Manfred Hellrigl and Michael Lederer has been pioneering use of the Wisdom Council since 2005.
-This office has helped city and state governments in Vorarlberg conduct Wisdom Councils (See descriptions) and has also been helping other governments throughout Europe to use it.
-For example, Manfred and his department has held two conferences called "Surfing Democracy" to share what they are doing with people in other regions and countries.
+This office has helped city and state governments in Vorarlberg conduct Wisdom Councils (See their website in English with Seven short videos) and has also been helping other governments throughout Europe to use it.
+For example, Manfred and his department held two conferences called "Surfing Democracy" to share their results with people in other regions and countries.

 - In this eleven minute video are seven short segments strung together where Dr. Manfred Hellrigl describes his organization's experience with the Wisdom Council.
 He is talking in a Skype call to citizen activists in North Carolina.
 Each of the seven video segments can be seen separately.
 Afterwards, Michael Lederer, who works in the department and is often one of the Dynamic Facilitators, speaks of his experience.

 - 1.Meet Manfred Hellrigl who introduces The Problem (0 ...
 1:45)

 - 2. WC uniquely meets the crisis* (1.8min ...
 1:08)

 - 3.The New Public Conversation (3min ...
 1:03)

 - 4.Seeking the common good (4.1min ...
 1:05)

 - 5.How We Use the Wisdom Council (5.2min ...
 4:11)